 1 Cup cooked, chopped organic spinach or kale (from fresh or frozen)

--Add the garlic and stir for 1-2 minutes (do not let garlic turn brown).
+-Heat oil over low-medium before adding the garlic and stirring for 1-2 minutes (do not let garlic turn brown).

--Add the chopped onion, carrot & celery.
+-Add chopped onion, carrot & celery.
 Stir well and cover for 5-10 minutes, stirring occasionally.